spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
+That bring us to the present

-Ok, so let’s talk about the present and where we are now -->
+So let’s talk about the present and where we are now -->

 ---